If you face a false allegation of child sex abuse, you may wonder:

 Even if you know you’re innocent, you shouldn’t expect the truth to come out naturally and your innocence to be confirmed “when the dust settles.”

 Instead, you should immediately engage an experienced attorney to fend off claims of child sexual abuse.
 Public hysteria feeds a presumption of guilt in today’s #MeToo movement.
 Indeed, prosecutions of sex crimes are different.

 If you’ve been charged with child sex abuse in Montgomery County, Fort Bend County, Houston or elsewhere in Harris County, we can work to get such a charge reduced or even dropped entirely before trial.

-Contact us today for a free confidential legal review of your case.
+Contact us today for a confidential legal review of your case.
 When you’re among the hundreds if not thousands of people falsely accused of child sex abuse each year, you need a knowledgeable sex crime lawyer to protect your legal rights.